|

 Rutabagas and turnips are similar vegetables with the same growing conditions and companions.
 The only difference environmentally is that rutabaga will require a longer growing season.

-Rutabagas and turnips are interchangeable, but they differ in looks and taste.
+Rutabagas and turnips are often used interchangeablly, but they differ in looks and taste.
 Turnips are smaller with white flesh, while rutabagas are bigger, usually yellow to their skin and flesh.
 I find rutabagas sweeter.

 Can I plant turnips with tomato plants?